alainwolf/DHANE/README.md

 ## Limitations

  * It never deletes any DNS records.
 Just checks if the required ones are already there and adds new ones as needed.
+ * It won't create TLSA records of un-hashed full certificates or public keys (mtype 0).
  * While checking existing DNS records, it just compares the record names and SHA2 hash values.
 It doesn't look at the usage flags, selectors and mtypes.
 I never had a use case where this should be necessary.
- * Its probably full of bashisms.
-I'm no an expert in religion and politics.
  * Did I mention that this hasn't been tested much?

 ## ACKs

-Most thanks go to @github/lukas2511 and contributors for dehydrated.
+Most thanks go to [lukas2511](https://github.com/lukas2511) and contributors for dehydrated.
 And to Let's Encrypt of course for encrypting the whole universe planet by planet.